OpenMDAO/dymos/joss/paper.md

 ```
 \normalsize

-The built in plotting in Dymos will give time histories of all the time varying quantities.
+The built in plotting in Dymos will give time evolutions of all the time varying quantities.
-For example, these are the time histories for the range and height:
+For example, these are the trajectories for the range and height:

 ![Cannonball Solution: height vs time](cannonball_states_h.png){width=50%}
 ![Cannonball Solution: range vs time](cannonball_states_r.png){width=50%}